Signed in as:

 The premier market anomaly is momentum.
 Stocks with low returns over the past year tend to have low returns for the next few months, and stocks with high past returns tend to have high future returns.

-—Eugene Fama & Ken French
+—Eugene Fama & Ken French [link]

 The research presented below has contributed to our increased understanding of momentum's role in financial market behavior: